itsleaheye/Cantrip/README.md

 # Cantrip

 Welcome to Cantrip!
 A DnD character management application.
 Cantrip brings a new and vibrant way to manage your RPG characters, their inventory, and their combat abilities.
-This application is being built and designed by full stack developer Leah Nonay.
+This application is being built and designed by full stack developer Leah Eyestone.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61296534/150652106-6259092e-d7ff-4ed5-88db-8eb92200ed26.jpg" width="420"/>